History

 Obtained TS16949 certification

-Acquired management rights to Yasu Rubber Industry Co., Ltd. (Kawanuma District, Fukushima Prefecture) (currently a consolidated subsidiary)
+Acquired management rights to Yashima Rubber Industry Co., Ltd. (Kawanuma-gun, Fukushima)” (currently a consolidated subsidiary)

 2006